MetaMask/metamask-docs/snaps/concepts/design-guidelines.md

 # Snaps design guidelines

-This page outlines guiding principles for designers, developers, builders, and writers to create snap installation flows that are accessible for all users.
+This page outlines guiding principles for designers, developers, builders, and writers to create snap installation flows that are accessible to all users.
 Use these guidelines when introducing your snap within a dapp or website.

 ## Why this matters